Laurii1i/AIChess/README.md

     * Value head evaluates the position on a scale from -1 (black advantage) to 1 (white advantage).
 Analogous to the centipawn scores.
     * I didn’t use a separate validation dataset because the Kaggle dataset was already highly diverse and contained far more analyzed chess positions than I could feasibly train on.
 (I know this is bad practice)
     * The source code for the developed model is located at /src/model/model.py
 * Research was conducted for the neural network architecture.
-The choice for the architecture is explained under section ## Architecture
+The choice for the architecture is explained under section *Architecture*.
 * A GUI was built using the Pygame module to provide an interactive interface for playing against the NN.
 Source for this code is located at /src/chessgui/

 ## Installation